 You can choose from various chicken parts toppings, including chicken thighs, wings, breasts, chicken intestines, and exceptionally delicious young eggs.
 In this dish, the pho (noodles) are also quite essential.

 Fresh noodles are firm and elastic, thin but not too mushy, making for a more captivating culinary experience.
 And if you’re having this meal for the first time and aren’t sure which restaurant to go to, ask the locals; they’ll be pleased to show you around.

 A morning with a pho ga stall on a humble Vietnam’s sidewalk.

 3. Pho Bo Sot Vang (Vietnamese Pho With Red Wine Beef Stew)

 Let’s talk first about the broth!
 The broth of pho bo sot vang is a soupy beef stew with red wine inspired by French cuisine.
 Normally, bo sot vang will be eaten with bread or rice, but in the North of Vietnam, they invented a new way to create a distinctive fusion.

 In pho, the beef used is the beef tendon that is sliced thick (to have it chewier after stewing).
 The broth is not too fatty with hints of roasted anise and still has a certain clarity.

-When you are in Vietnam, you will be familiar with the scene of Vietnamese people, even in a hurry, still sitting at a sidewalk pho stall and slurping a steaming hot bowl of pho.
+In short, when you are in Vietnam, you will be familiar with the scene of Vietnamese people, even in a hurry, still sitting at a sidewalk pho stall and slurping a steaming hot bowl of pho or noodles.

 4. Bun Rieu (Vietnamese Crab Based Soup Rice Vermicelli)